-ELCY's claim to the Borrower was included in the Register of secured claims by the Court decision in early December 2019.
-At the current stage, the Court considers claims of other creditors to the Borrower towards formation of the complete list of creditors so as to proceed to the next steps of the bankruptcy procedure, as anticipated, in the 2nd half of 2021
+At that stage, the Court considers claims of other creditors to the Borrower towards formation of the complete list of creditors so as to proceed to the next steps of the bankruptcy procedure, as anticipated, in the second half of 2021.

 On the case of bankruptcy of the Pledgor, ELCY's claim was included in the Register of secured claims by the Court decision in August 2020.
-In December 2020, bankruptcy manager was appointed in the Pledgor, and it is expected that bankruptcy manager shall be able to commence public auctions in order to dispose the pledged properties around December 2021.
+In December 2020, bankruptcy manager was appointed in the Pledgor, and it was expected that bankruptcy manager should be able to commence public auctions in order to dispose the pledged properties around December 2021.
+The procedure of bankruptcy proceedings concerning the debtor was prolonged by the ruling of the Arbitration court of Moscow dated December 05, 2022 for six months, the court session for consideration of the bankruptcy manager's report is appointed by the Arbitration court of Moscow on June 21, 2023.